-The Information Technology (InfoTech) program is 60 weeks in length and provides students with the knowledge and skills for a variety of entry-level careers in the Information Technology industry.
-Students who enroll in the program will take foundational courses in computer hardware and software and will have the option of completing certificates in Computer Support, Networking, and Security on their path towards the degree.
-This program is designed to prepare students for industry-specific certifications related to their career path.
+The Information Technology (IT) program is 61 weeks in length and provides students with the knowledge and skills for a variety of entry-level careers in the Information Technology industry.
+Students who enroll in the program will take foundational courses in computer hardware, software, help desk, cloud computing, operating systems, networking, and security.
+They also get exposed to a real-world working environment and get experience in the field by completing a capstone help desk externship.